IoFTDataTrustWG/IoFTDataTrustWG.github.io/index.md

 [2] Durrant, A., Markovic, M., Matthews, D., May, D., Leontidis, G. and Enright, J., 2021.
 How might technology rise to the challenge of data sharing in agri-food?.
 Global Food Security, 28, p.100493.

+[3] Durrant, A., Markovic, M., Matthews, D., May, D., Enright, J. and Leontidis, G., 2022.
+The role of cross-silo federated learning in facilitating data sharing in the agri-food sector.
+Computers and Electronics in Agriculture, 193, p.106648.

 ## Acknowledgments

 The working group is supported by an award made by the UKRI, EPSRC funded Internet of Food Things Network+ grant EP/R045127/1.